 Best overall wine subscription

-Winc was founded in 2012 to make wine more accessible and easier to enjoy, according to Susan Kostrzewa, the editor-in-chief of Wine Enthusiast magazine.
-Via its monthly wine club, which starts at $39 a month for three bottles, Winc offers hundreds of unique wines that “range from classic blends to obscure, single-vineyard fringe projects,” she adds.
-When you join, you take a short quiz that asks questions like how you take your coffee and whether you prefer salty, citrusy, or earthy flavors, so your monthly subscription can be personalized to your palette.
-Every month, you can rate the wines you receive, so your subscription can be tailored to your tastes over time.
+Winc was founded in 2012 to make wine more accessible and easier to enjoy, according to Susan Kostrzewa, former editor-in-chief of Wine Enthusiast magazine.
+Via its monthly wine club, which starts at $39 a month for three bottles, Winc offers hundreds of unique wines that “range from classic blends to obscure, single-vineyard fringe projects,” she says.
+When you join, you take a short quiz that asks questions like how you take your coffee and whether you prefer salty, citrusy, or earthy flavors, so your monthly subscription can be personalized to your palate.
+Every month, you can rate the wines you receive, so your subscription will be more tailored to your tastes over time.
 And once you’re a member, you can add individual bottles from Winc’s virtual cellar (many of which are under $20) to your order, in addition to the three in your monthly box.
 While Winc doesn’t have all the bells and whistles of some of these other boxes, I do think it’s a good option if you’re on a budget.
 Winc is a favorite among our readers, as well; it’s been a sitewide best seller twice.

 Best wine subscription if you like variety

 If you consume a healthy amount of wine every month and want to support a New York City–based shop, Astor Wines and Spirits’s “Top 12” monthly subscription is a really good option, says Karen Lin, the executive general manager and sommelier at Tsukimi in the East Village.
-For $150 a month, they’ll send monthly shipments containing 12 bottles of their newest discoveries, which works out to a little more than $12 bucks a bottle — less than you’d pay for the same bottles in any store.
+For $175 a month, they’ll send monthly shipments containing 12 bottles of their newest discoveries, which works out to a little more than $14 a bottle — less than you’d pay in any store.

 Best natural-wine subscription

 Sommelier and writer Belinda Chang told us about the subscription club at Matthiasson, which she describes as a small, woman-owned, family-run winery known for pioneering sustainability and natural wine before those things became trendy.
-The wine club offers shipments of 6 or 12 “delicious, tough-to-get wines” twice a year, in October and April, starting at $335 a shipment (that’s 10 percent off what the bottles would cost at full price).
-And for an extra $48, you can get some of the vineyard’s homemade jam — which Chang calls the best she’s ever tasted — as part of your subscription (the jam delivery occurs once a year, in early December, according to the company, which doesn’t say how many jars it sends).
+The wine club offers shipments of six or 12 “delicious, tough-to-get wines” twice a year, in October and April, starting at $335 a shipment (that’s 10 percent off what the bottles would cost at full price).
+And for an extra $48, you can get some of the vineyard’s homemade jam — which Chang calls the best she’s ever tasted — as part of your subscription (the jam delivery occurs once a year in early December, according to the company, which doesn’t say how many jars it sends).

 Best wine subscription for wine nerds